a-schaefers/luarocks-love2d-lsp-emacs-dev-env/README.md

 In following all of these arcane steps, I am able to:

-1. Switch lua and luarocks versions easily
+1. Switch lua and luarocks (package manager) versions easily
+2. Pin luarocks libs to a .rockspec file, and bootstrap it on another machine
-2. Have luarocks libraries be installed **per project**, instead of per user or per system
+3. Have luarocks libraries be installed **per project**, instead of per user or per system
-3. Have CLI `lua` be able to find the luarocks project libraries
+4. Have CLI `lua` be able to find the luarocks project libraries
-3. Have `love .` also be able to find the luarocks project libraries
+5. Have `love .` also be able to find the luarocks project libraries
-4. Emacs / language-server-protocol is able to make use of both the luarocks project libraries and the love libraries for making solid completion options
+6. Emacs / language-server-protocol is able to make use of both the luarocks project libraries and the love libraries for making solid completion options

+Emacs is the least relevant part of all this, it's just how *I* do it.

 ## SETUP